rustyflavor/clr.sh/README.md

 ## Compatibility

-The snippet should be safe to use in any POSIX shell.

 **Bash v4.0 or higher is required for its coloring and formatting to work** (due to `;;&` fall-through for `case`, and `${var,}`/`${var^^}` lower-case/upper-case expansions).

-It should degrade gracefully without error on incompatible shells.
-Your `$(clr...)` codes will simply have no effect and your script will run colorlessly.
+[It should degrade gracefully without error on incompatible versions.](https://github.com/rustyflavor/clr.sh/wiki/How-does-this-work%3F#compatibility-wrapper) Your `$(clr...)` codes will simply have no effect and your script will run colorlessly.

-This is because it is wrapped with a compatibility test with a safe fallback function for incompatible shells:

-`[ ${BASH_VERSINFO[0]} -ge 4 ] && ... || clr(){ :;}`

 ## How does this thing work?